 School council is led by Mr Moore and Miss Grimmer

 Two Year 6 children from each House Team have been elected by the other members of the House.
 The children prepared speeches and were democratically voted in.
 They are responsible for counting the House Points throughout the year and supporting in our weekly Celebration Assembly.
 This year they will be further involved in organising House events and competitions.

 Year 5 children are chosen termly to support the adults running the assemblies during that term.
 These children take responsibility for setting the correct example to all students, organising equipment, holding doors and using ICT.

-Assembly ambassadors are supported by Mr Wilkes and Mrs Barnes
+Assembly ambassadors are supported by Mrs Barnes

 Playground Buddies/Sports Leaders (Apply)